 Visiting during the low season is appealing to many tourists as the prices for gorilla permits decrease from $600 to $450 to encourage tourists to travel despite the rainy weather.
-Visiting during this season also means that you will get to enjoy the rainforest with relatively less crowds.
+Visiting during this season also means that you will get to enjoy the rainforest with relatively fewer crowds.

 However, during the wet season gorilla locations are more predictable.
 Much of their sustenance can be found in the lower slopes, where it is warmer and are able to find food easily.
-Tracking gorillas during the wet season will therefore be easier.
+Tracking gorillas during the wet season will, therefore, be easier.

 What to Bring on Your Gorilla Safari

-One of the most important items that should be included in your gorilla trekking gear are hiking boots, rain gears, garden gloves, long sleeved shirts and trousers, camera and extra batteries, insect repellent, hat and sun glasses.
+One of the most important items that should be included in your gorilla trekking gear are hiking boots, rain gears, garden gloves, long-sleeved shirts and trousers, camera and extra batteries, insect repellent, hat and sun glasses.

 If you’d like to learn more about African wildlife and when is the best time to visit your favorite country and national park in Africa, check out the Africa Travel Journal online magazine.